kairos-io/kairos/docs/content/en/docs/Advanced/networking.md

 There are different network managers depending on the distro:

 - `connman` is available on Alpine-based distribution.
 By default is enabled on Kairos Alpine flavored variants.
-- systemd-based flavor are all using `systemd-networkd`
+- systemd-based flavors are all using `systemd-networkd`

 ## Static IP